 The firm is able to be so responsive through a competitor-crushing combination of vertical integration and technology-orchestrated coordination of suppliers, justin-time manufacturing, and finely tuned logistics.
-Vertical integration is when a single firm owns several layers in its value chain5.
+Vertical integration is when a single firm owns several layers in its value chain.
 Definition from the "father" of the value chain, Michael Porter.
 See M. Porter, "Strategy and the Internet," Harvard Business Review 79, no. 3 (March 2001): 62-78, among others.
 While H&M has nine hundred suppliers and no factories, nearly 60 percent of Zara's merchandise is produced in-house, with an eye on leveraging technology in those areas that speed up complex tasks, lower cycle time, and reduce error.
 Profits from this clothing retailer come from blending math with a data-driven fashion sense.
 Inventory optimization models help the firm determine how many of which items in which sizes should be delivered to each specific store during twice-weekly shipments, ensuring that each store is stocked with just what it needs.
 C. Gentry, "European Fashion Stores Edge Past U.S. Counterparts," Chain Store Age, December 2007.
 Outside the distribution center in La Coruña, fabric is cut and dyed by robots in twenty-three highly automated factories.
 Zara is so vertically integrated, the firm makes 40 percent of its own fabric and purchases most of its dyes from its own subsidiary.
 Roughly half of the cloth arrives undyed so the firm can respond as any midseason fashion shifts occur.
+And in the face of record-high cotton prices in 2010, Zara was able to retool offerings away from more costly fabrics, preserving margins.
+By contrast, rival H&M saw profits drop 10 percent largely due to margin pressure.M.
+Johnson, "Investors Relieved as Inditex Profit Soars."
+Financial Times.
+March 21, 2011.
 After cutting and dying, many items are stitched together through a network of local cooperatives that have worked with Inditex so long they don't even operate with written contracts.
-The firm does leverage contract manufacturers (mostly in Turkey and Asia) to produce staple items with longer shelf lives, such as t-shirts and jeans, but such goods account for only about one-eighth of dollar volume.N.
+The firm does leverage contract manufacturers (mostly in Turkey and Asia) to produce staple items with longer shelf lives, such as t-shirts and jeans, but such goods account for only about oneeighth of dollar volume.N.
 Tokatli, "Global Sourcing: Insights from the Global Clothing Industry-The Case of Zara, a Fast Fashion Retailer," Journal of Economic Geography 8, no. 1 (2008): 21-38.